Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 Pull back from that tetchy discussion, or the blame game of who forgot to buy/send/cook what.
 So what if you’re actually right?

 Ask yourself, what will it gain to shove that point down someone else’s throat?
-Most likely an ongoing row, festering resentment, and frayed connections, at a time that’s meant to be about love and goodwill.

 Take a deep breath, play the long game, and repeat the holiday mantra “it’s better to be kind than right” over and over again.